 Hi-Port-2-Plug Boss 429

 The first part of this season was spent by Wayne Gapp, Jack Roush, Al Buckmaster, and Bill Jameson in getting their Maverick to go and handle properly for Pro Competition.
-When the combinations were pretty much figured out , the team went out and splurged on a magnificent paint job in metallic blue and gold.
+When the combinations were pretty much figured out , the team went out and splurged on a magnificent paint job in metallic blue and gold, while using services as service bodies melbourne to fix the body of the car.
 At the AHRA Nationals, both plans paid off, as the Maverick was top qualifier at 9.75, and was chosen as the best appearing car of the event.

 Wayne Gapp and three other Ford engineers with heads-up racing experience combined to figure out why Ford’s Boss 429 breathes so asthmaticallay, and then applied their solutions to a winningly prepared Maverick race car.